tshepang/blog/content/misc/another visit to Eastern Cape.rst

 `Last time`_, I raved about my experiences at a friend's home place, Nyosini.
-My memory is not to be completely trusted, but this second (or third, if we count attending `a funeral`_). one was even better.
+My memory is not to be completely trusted, but this second (or third, if we count attending `a funeral`_) one was even better.
 Such hospitality is what I'm sure most people on the planet have never experienced.
 We (me and two friends, who were just as impressed) were treated like royalty.
 We slept there just one night though, so we spent